 My puppy ignores high-value treats outdoors.
 What’s the fix?

 Arousal mismatch.
 The competing stimulus is literally more rewarding than perceived oxygen cost + treat.
 Shrink distracting distance to zero and rehearse indoors, then yard, then field—never skip a layer.
+Check for GI pain that might suppress appetite.

 Are French Bulldogs genetically doomed for unreliable recall?